MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/eop-general-faq.md

 A. When you change your MX record, as per the steps outlined in [Set up your EOP service](set-up-your-eop-service.md), and your mail flows through EOP, filtering begins immediately.
 The MX record may take as long as 24-48 hours to propagate via DNS.
 You can fine tune your protection settings in the Exchange admin center (EAC) at any time during this process.

-**Q. Do I have to use all features of Microsoft Office 365 to use EOP?
+**Q. Do I have to use all features of Microsoft 365 to use EOP?
 What if I just want EOP protection and that's all?**

-A. You can use EOP to protect your on-premises mailboxes without using any other features of Office 365.
+A. You can use EOP to protect your on-premises mailboxes without using any other features of Microsoft 365.
 This is known as a standalone subscription.
 A list of EOP features can be found in the [Exchange Online Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description).

-**Q. Why do I need an Office 365 tenant when signing up for email filtering through EOP?**
+**Q. Why do I need a Microsoft 365 tenant when signing up for email filtering through EOP?**

-A. Office 365 is the name given to a collection of products and services that may be accessed through an Office 365 tenant.
-Think of the Office 365 tenant as the starting point to which you may add licenses for email filtering.
+A. Microsoft 365 is the name given to a collection of products and services that may be accessed through an Microsoft 365 tenant.
+Think of the Microsoft 365 tenant as the starting point to which you may add licenses for email filtering.

 **Q. Does EOP have a communication portal where I can find out about known issues and expected resolutions?
 What about new features?**

 A. The Microsoft 365 admin center will have some of this information.
 If you are impacted by a Service Level Event then you should see a communication alert (typically accompanied by a bell icon) after signing in to the Microsoft 365 admin center.
 We recommend that you read and act on any items as appropriate.

-Regarding new EOP features, the [Office 365 for business roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=O365) is a good resource for finding out information about upcoming new features.
+Regarding new EOP features, the [Microsoft 365 for business roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=O365) is a good resource for finding out information about upcoming new features.
 We'll also be posting blog articles about new features to the [Microsoft 365 Blogs](https://www.microsoft.com/microsoft-365/blog/) website.

 **Q. Does the service work with legacy Exchange versions (such as Exchange Server 2010) and non-Exchange environments?**